siloimwald/Fovea/readme.md

 #### work in progress

 Currently in the process of adapting this to version 4 of the books, some things are broken.
-Current head/top commit is roughly end of second book.
+Current state: Book 2 done, some book 3 leftovers from the previous version are still in.

 changes to previous iteration: